tudat-team/tudat-space/docs/source/_src_api/EstimatableParameterSet_Appendix.rst

        // Reset parameter values
        parametersToEstimate->resetParameterValues< double >( );

 When resetting the parameter vector, the change in the values in :math:`\mathbf{q}` immediately take effect.
 For the initial state parameters to take effect, however, the dynamics must be re-propagated.
 This occurs automatically when estimating parameters.
-It can also be performed manually by calling the :literal:`resetParameterEstimate` member function of the :class:`VariationalEquationsSolver` class.
+It can also be performed manually by calling the :literal:`resetParameterEstimate` member function of the :class:`VariationalSimulator` class.